Sue: Is there anything I should know about this one?

 Sue: The film.

 Sue: This story is very brown.
-Then again, everything was very brown in the late seventies.
-Is this what you meant by context?
-This story is the same colour as a Bond Bug.
+But everything was brown in the 1970s.
+It’s basically the same colour as a Bond Bug.

 Me: A what bug?

-Sue: An orangey-brown, three-wheeled sports car from the seventies; like a sexy Robin Reliant.
-It was the exact same colour as the giant rib cage this guy is walking through right now.
+Sue: An orangey-brown, three-wheeled sports car from the 1970s.
+Like a sexy Robin Reliant.
+It was the same colour as the giant rib cage this guy is walking through now.

-The Gatherer sits behind a giant table made from real ma-ho-gany.
+The Gatherer sits behind a giant table made from ma-ho-gany.

-Sue: They could have written this story for me.
-I could watch this for hours.
-Please, keep talking about wood.
+Sue: I could watch this for hours.
+Please, keep talking about the wood.

 Me: Praise the carpentry.

-Meanwhile, the Doctor is playing chess with K9 in the TARDIS.
-He tells Leela to shut up as he concentrates on his next move.
+Back on the TARDIS, the Doctor is playing chess with K9.
+He tells Leela to shut up as he ponders his next move.

 Sue: How can anyone concentrate when K9 is switched on?
 It sounds like the cleaners are in the studio next door.

-Leela exclaims that the time rotor has stopped moving.
-The Doctor responds by leaping around the console room like a maniac.
+When the time rotor stops moving, the Doctor leaps around the console room like a maniac.

 Sue: Calm the **** down, mate.

-The TARDIS arrives on Pluto in the far future; the Doctor and Leela attempt to discuss the prospect of going for a quick W-A-L-K without alerting K9.
+The TARDIS arrives on Pluto in the far future and the Doctor and Leela discuss the prospect of going for a quick W-A-L-K without K9.

 Sue: We do that all the time with Buffy.
-But Buffy is a stupid labrador and K9 is a supercomputer, so it’s a bit silly.
-Cute but silly.
+But Buffy is a stupid Labrador and K9 is a supercomputer.
+So this is cute, but silly.

 Sue: Just like a real dog.
 Always wanting to be out.
 At least he doesn’t moult.
-Oh, take him.
-Go on, Doctor, take him.
+Oh, go on, Doctor, take him.

 Sue: TAKE HIM!

-But the Doctor won’t have it and he leaves the poor mutt behind.
+But the Doctor doesn’t hear her and he leaves the poor mutt behind.

-Sue: That’s never Pluto.
-It looks like Birmingham.
+Sue: That’s never Pluto, by the way.
+It looks like Birmingham to me.

-Sue: That really shows the scale of the place.
-They are trying their best, bless them, and it’s miles better than them doing it in a studio with some crappy CSO, I suppose.
-Where are they anyway?
+Sue: It’s miles better than them doing it in a studio with some crappy CSO.
+Where is this, anyway?